Skip to main content

 Disaster Recovery

 Azure Site Recovery replicates on-premises VMs to Azure for business continuity.
-In an emergency, start workloads in Azure within minutes.
-Test DR scenarios without production impact.
+In an emergency, workloads can be started in Azure, and DR scenarios can be tested without impacting production.

 GPU Workloads for AI and Machine Learning